 The RFI refers to garnishment orders and judgment liens as "enhanced collection."
 We take exception to the use of the term, "enhanced collection."
 First, the use of the word "collection" is inaccurate.
 Garnishment orders and judgment liens (or "post-judicial remedies") are not a form of collection, but means of enforcing a legally-obtained judgment.
 Second, post-judicial remedies are not "enhanced" practices.
 The CFPB makes the assumption that methods of executing a judgment are inherently problematic or somehow abusive.
 Court systems were established - even before the founding of this country - in recognition that an orderly system of redress is important.
 The execution of a judgment for a debt is no different than that for any other judgment.
-The states have enacted extensive laws governing post-judicial remedies are not an "enhanced collection practice," but a form of obtaining redress through the courts that provide due process.
+The states have enacted extensive laws governing post-judicial remedies.
+These laws vary state-by-state and have been in existence for hundreds of years.
+Post-judicial remedies are not an "enhanced collection practice," but a form of obtaining redress through the courts that provide due process.
 In fact, not only are there state laws regulating post-judicial remedies, but states and municipalities themselves use post-judicial remedies to enforce their rights and to collect their debts.

-It should be noted that garnishment is almost universally a post-judicial remedy; and there are various state and federal law limitations on its use.4 Professor Marsh notes, "Today all states constitutionally or statutorily restrict creditor recourse to certain property.
+It should be noted that garnishment is almost universally a post-judicial remedy; and there are various state and federal law limitations on its use.
+Professor Marsh notes, "Today all states constitutionally or statutorily restrict creditor recourse to certain property.
 A three-pronged purpose is commonly attributed to these exemption statutes: protection of the debtor, protection of the family of the debtor, and protection of society.
-By allowing the debtor to retain certain property free from appropriation by creditors, exemption statutes extend to a debtor an opportunity for self-support so that he will not become a burden upon the public."5 Note that the Federal Trade Commission Credit Practices Rule6 prohibits executory waiver of exemptions.
+By allowing the debtor to retain certain property free from appropriation by creditors, exemption statutes extend to a debtor an opportunity for self-support so that he will not become a burden upon the public."
+Note that the Federal Trade Commission Credit Practices Rule prohibits executory waiver of exemptions.
 This is another balancing of the equities between one's right to collect on a judgment and society's right to protect its citizens.